Danny-CA/Parallelizing/README.md

 ```
 However, its execution is sequential, which can be a limitation when processing large amounts of data.

-This project explores how to parallelize `Counter` using MPI in C. The idea is to distribute the counting task among multiple processes, improving efficiency on multi-core systems or computing clusters.
+This project explores how to parallelize `Counter` using MPI in C. Two versions were developed:
+1. One that splits a single text across processes.
+2. Another that assigns a separate input file to each process.

 ---